thePeras/LDTS_Flappy_Tiger/docs/README.md

 **Problem in Context**

 The game shouldn't depend on the specific implementation of the GUI library (Lanterna).
-The appllication UI framework should be easily interchangeable without affecting the rest of the code.
+The application UI framework should be easily interchangeable without affecting the rest of the code.

 **The Pattern**

-The Facade pattern was ideal for this problem as it provides a unified interface to a set of diverse interfaces in a choosed library.
+The Facade pattern was ideal for this problem as it provides a unified interface to a set of diverse interfaces in a chose library.
 This way, the rest of the code doesn't need to know the specifics of the library, and can be easily changed.

 **Implementation**